Alan Pichot: Chess career

 Pichot has represented Argentina at the Chess Olympiad since 2016.
 He was on the reserve board at the 42nd Chess Olympiad, scoring 5½/8 (+3–0=5).
 He played on fourth board at the 43rd Chess Olympiad, and scored 5½/9 (+4–2=3).

+In August 2023, Pichot announced his decision to transfer from the Argentinian chess federation to represent the Spanish chess federation, citing a lack of financial support as his motivation.